ahoff314/Linux-Server-Configuration/README.md

 If getting PEER authentication failed then `sudo nano /etc/postgresql/9.3/main/pg_hba.conf`.
 Change the parts near the bottom of the file from `peer` to `md5`

-## 11) Run Application, Oauth, Troubleshooting / Helpful Resources, Celebrate Victoriously
+## 11) Run Application, Oauth, Troubleshooting / Helpful Resources

 Use the IP address from the Udacity development environment to populate the below URL.